- Hi! I am Meheryar Tata, a Chartered Accountant by qualification and a software developer & consultant by profession!

 Meheryar is passionate about leveraging technology to help people be more productive.
 He has done a bunch of different projects in this space, a few of which you can take a look at here.

 Currently, he is working on building an ERP system for Indian NGOs. – ERP4Impact also helps small and mid-size businesses with sales growth and operational improvement projects.
-Meheryar has also founded Excel to Tally – helping people pass their accounting entries in Tally more quicker.
+Meheryar has also founded Excel to Tally – helping people pass their accounting entries in Tally more quickly.
 He can be contacted at admin@fromexceltotally.com.